-When asked what is the most important commandment one should keep, Jesus responded with not only the most important commandment, but the #1 priority we all should value the most: ‘You must love the Lord your God with all your heart, all your soul, and all your mind.
+When asked what the most important commandment one should keep is, Jesus responded with not only the most important commandment, but the #1 priority we all should value the most: ‘You must love the Lord your God with all your heart, all your soul, and all your mind.
 This is the first and greatest commandment.” (see Mt.
 22:34-40 in NLT version for full context)

 There are many opinions on what it means to ‘love God’ with everything you have.
 Some would translate it as selling everything you have and giving it to the poor.
 Some would say go to church regularly, some memorize Bible verses every day, and on and on we could go.